Updated Dec 30, 2019

 Pricing: $3000 – $5000

-Perks: highest quality in it’s class, easy to store
+Pros: highest quality in it’s class, easy to store

-Pitfalls: unsheltered/uncovered exposure, higher price range
+Cons: unsheltered/uncovered exposure, higher price range

 This next prospect actually raises the price a little.
 Regardless of square feet, no rider wants their “every so often” motorcycle trailer to occupy valuable garage/storage/work space.
 Kendon’s answer comes in the form of an ultra-robust and foldable stand-up trailer.